andreealalaaaa/ATAD/README.md

    Reads the input size n using stdin.
    Calls the staircase(n) function to print the staircase of size n.

-8. Mini-Max Sum problem - Easy - 0.5 points
+8. Mini-Max Sum problem - Easy - 0.5 points - miniMaxSum.rs
    https://www.hackerrank.com/challenges/mini-max-sum/problem?isFullScreen=true
    miniMaxSum Function:
    Sets min to the first element of the array (arr[0]) to track the minimum value.